-In the current investigation, the severe COPD patients exhibited a moderate reduction in respiratory muscle strength, as measured by Pdi{max} and MIP.
-Although this level of respiratory muscle dysfunction may not be clinically relevant at rest, it could have significant clinical implications under certain circumstances such as during an exacerbation or physical exercise.
+In the current investigation, the severe COPD patients exhibited a moderate reduction in respiratory muscle strength, as measured by Pdi,max and PI,max.
+Although this level of respiratory muscle dysfunction may not be clinically relevant at rest, it could have significant clinical implications under certain circumstances, such as during an exacerbation or physical exercise.
 Importantly, our observations were consistent with previous reports, where in vivo respiratory muscle and diaphragm strength were also shown to be compromised [14, 21, 22].
-In keeping with, it has recently been proposed [23] that in severe COPD, several molecular mechanisms contribute to the etiology of this respiratory muscle dysfunction such as myosin loss [10, 11], sarcomeric injury [24], oxidative stress [14], and cross-bridge cycling kinetics alterations [8], resulting in reduced diaphragm isometric force.
-This raises serious questions concerning whether the adaptive mechanisms encountered in the diaphragms of the severe COPD patients [4-8] are sufficient to make this muscle more efficient, since impaired contractile properties of the diaphragm muscle fibers have been clearly demonstrated [9-11].
+In keeping with this, it has recently been proposed [23] that in severe COPD, several molecular mechanisms contribute to the aetiology of this respiratory muscle dysfunction, such as myosin loss [10, 11], sarcomeric injury [24], oxidative stress [14] and alterations in cross-bridge cycling kinetics [8], resulting in reduced diaphragm isometric force.
+This raises serious questions concerning whether the adaptive mechanisms encountered in the diaphragms of severe COPD patients [4-8] are sufficient to make this muscle more efficient, since impaired contractile properties of the diaphragm muscle fibres have been clearly demonstrated [9-11].

-In the present study, the diaphragm fiber type shift towards a fatigue-resistant phenotype exhibited by the severe COPD patients is in agreement with previous investigations [4, 14].
-Moreover, we provide evidence of the proportions of hybrid fibers in the human diaphragm.
-The significant increase in hybrid fiber proportions observed in the diaphragms of the severe patients is likely to be another adaptive mechanism to their respiratory overloads.
-Interestingly, the size of the diaphragm fibers did not differ between patients and controls.
-In fact, discrepancies exist in the literature regarding diaphragm fiber cross sectional areas in COPD patients.
-While in several studies [4, 6, 25], the size of the diaphragm fibers was reduced in these patients, no significant differences were found between patients and controls in other investigations [5, 24, 26].
-The number of patients examined, which was greater in the latter studies and in the current one, the methodologies employed in each study, such as the use of frozen or paraffin-embedded tissues, or the identification of the muscle fiber types using histochemical or immunohistochemical procedures, and the absence in our patients of nutritional abnormalities, which have been shown to influence diaphragm fiber sizes [25, 27], could account for such discrepancies.
+In the present study, the diaphragm fibre type shift towards a fatigue-resistant phenotype exhibited by the severe COPD patients is in agreement with previous investigations [4, 14].
+Moreover, we provide evidence of the proportions of hybrid fibres in the human diaphragm.
+The significant increase in hybrid fibre proportions observed in the diaphragms of the severe patients is likely to be another adaptive mechanism to their respiratory overloads.
+Interestingly, the size of the diaphragm fibres did not differ between patients and controls.
+In fact, discrepancies exist in the literature regarding diaphragm fibre cross-sectional areas in COPD patients.
+While in several studies the size of the diaphragm fibres was reduced in these patients [4, 6, 25], no significant differences were found between patients and controls in other investigations [5, 24, 26].
+The number of patients examined, which was greater in the latter studies and in the current study, the methodologies employed in each study, such as the use of frozen or paraffin-embedded tissues, or the identification of the muscle fibre types using histochemical or immunohistochemical procedures, and the absence of nutritional abnormalities in our patients, which have been shown to influence diaphragm fibre sizes [25, 27], could account for such discrepancies.